portellam/powerstate-virtmanager/README.md

 ```

 #### 6.3.
 Graphics User Interface
-- The top horizontal toolbar allows is optimized for keyboard.
-Use arrow keys
-and macros to quickly navigate and change settings.

-- The left vertical toolbar is optimized for mouse and other input devices.
-Set
+- Quickly navigate using arrow keys and macros with the top toolbar.
-a power setting for one or more selected Virtual Machines.
+- Set a power setting with the left vertical toolbar.

-- The right viewport is the list of valid Virtual Machines on the system.
-Filter
-and select one or more Virtual Machines.
+- Sort Virtual Machine(s) within the right view port.

 ![GUI Main Window](/images/gui-main-window.png)